thruthesky/extended/README.md

 - See the example codes and try to open the source file in the paackage.
 It will surely gives you an idea how the `Extended` widgets are built, and how to use.

+- All images provided by with URL will be cached with `cached_network_image`.

 ## Getting started

 Just add the package name and version into your pubspec.yaml